MeenalJy/ec2-ssh-httpd-website/README.md

 sudo service httpd start
 iv.
 Enable the HTTPD service to start automatically on system boot: sudo chkconfig httpd on
 v.
 To test if the HTTPD service is running, open a web browser on your local machine and enter the public IP address or DNS name of your EC2 instance.
-You should see the Apache default test page. vi.
-You should get something like this:
+You should see the Apache default test page.
 3. Host a Small Website
 i.
 Create a directory to store your website files: sudo mkdir /var/www/html/mywebsite ii.
 Move into the website directory: cd /var/www/html/mywebsite iii.
 Create an index.html file or upload your website files to this directory.
 <!DOCTYPE html>
 <html>
 <head>